worldflora/wfo-docs/docs/manual/index.md

 ## Very high level overview

-At a very high level there are four systems: two editing platforms (one for the classification and one for the text based content) that feed into a portal for publication as a portal/website.
+There are four systems: two editing platforms (one for the classification and one for the text based content) that feed into a portal for publication as a portal/website.
 This process is orchestrated by DAGs in an instance Apache Airflow.

 ![High level data flow diagram](portal_dataflow.png)